Steepest Gradient (%)

 We pass Red Lake near the finish.

-Roadway surface and traffic: Roadway surface is very good and there is a clear and wide bike lane most of the climb.
+Roadway Surface and Traffic Report: The roadway surface is very good and there is a clear and wide bike lane most of the climb.
 However, this is clearly a highway which will be very obvious to you as cars, trucks, trailers (even cyclists by this time, depending on how you feel) will whiz by.
-The organizers put out signs in many locations warning drivers of the event and drivers would have to be completely unconscious of their surroundings to under-appreciate the presence of cyclists on Carson Pass during the Death Ride.
+The Death Ride’s organizers put out signs in many locations warning drivers of the event, and drivers would have to be completely unconscious of their surroundings to under-appreciate the presence of cyclists on Carson Pass during the Death Ride.

 That’s a wrap!!